flenniken/statictea/docs/functions.md

 # fun_return_aa

-Return is a special function that returns the value passed in and has side effects.
+Return is a special function that returns the value passed in and has has side effects.

 In a function, the return completes the function and returns the value of it.